Kauan19-hub/ECommerce-FastX/README.md

-> Documentation n' code are being developed until November 19th
+> This is being developed until November 19th

 ---